Have questions? We're here.

 Difficulty: Easy

-Inside the submerged caldera of Genovesa lies Darwin Bay, with a diameter of more than 1.5 km/1 mi and it is almost 200 m/650 ft deep.
-The small area will surprise you repeatedly, walking along a coral sand beach, crossing barren lava formations and creeks, passing tidal pools, shrubs and further ahead following the top of some cliffs.
-With this peaceful surroundings, every single species has occupied its own ecological niche (or habitat) without disturbing other.
+Darwin Bay is inside the submerged caldera of Genovesa, with a diameter of more than 1.5 km/1 mi and almost 200 m/650 ft deep.
+The small area will surprise you repeatedly, walking along a coral sand beach, crossing barren lava formations and creeks, passing tidal pools and shrubs, and, further ahead, following the top of some cliffs.
+With these peaceful surroundings, every species has occupied its ecological niche (or habitat) without disturbing others.

 Activities: Hiking, Kayaking, Dinghy Ride, and Snorkeling